getting-started

 • 2

-Next, configure Tailwind CSS to use FlyonUI.
-Open your tailwind.config.js file and add FlyonUI as a plugin:
+Next, configure main CSS to use FlyonUI.

-content: ["./node_modules/flyonui/dist/js/*.js"], // Require only if you want to use FlyonUI JS component
+@import "./node_modules/flyonui/variants.css"; /* Require only if you want to use FlyonUI JS component */

 This ensures that FlyonUI's styling is applied correctly throughout your project.